Kong/docs.konghq.com/app/konnect/mesh-manager/index.md

 ## View service mesh entities

-After your mesh is deployed in {{site.mesh_product_name}}, the following information will be displayed in Mesh Manager for each control plane:
+After your mesh is deployed in {{site.mesh_product_name}}, Mesh Manager displays the following information for each control plane:

 * Meshes and data plane proxies with [mTLS](/mesh/latest/policies/mutual-tls/)
 * RBAC